July 16, 2024

-The Answer To The Performance Trap
+The Answer to the Performance Trap

 The performance trap leads to the horizontal comparison trap.
 The horizontal comparison trap sucks the joy from your work and can lead to death.
 These traps are not new - they have plagued people like us since right after the world began.